 Texture

 I expected this cream to be very heavy and thick, but to my surprise, this cream is somewhere in between a thick cream and a gel.
 It spreads quickly on the skin.
 It’s not very greasy but not very light either.
+A little goes a long way; a tiny pea size is enough for anyone’s full-face application.

 On application, it sinks in well, leaving skin soft and moisturized.
 It will give you a slight occlusive layer with minimal stickiness on top of your skin.